sizyk/COM3504-Team30/README.md

 ```bash
 npm start
 ```
-This will start the server and you should see a message indicating the server is running on a specific port (usually port 3000 by default).
+This will start the server, and you should see a message indicating the server is running on a specific port (usually port 3000 by default).
 Visit localhost:3000 to see the app.

 ## List of Pages
-### View all plants page
+### View all plant sightings page
-- View, Add, Sort, Filter plants
+- View, Add, Sort, Filter plant sightings
-- Map view
+- Map view of the sightings
 ### Individual plant page
-- View full details of a plant
+- View full details of a plant sighting
-- Edit plant
+- Edit a plant sighting (Only if Identification is in progress)
-- Chat
+- Chat to discuss identification (Only if Identification is in progress)
-- Add Identification
+- Add Identification (Only for the sighting creator)

 ## List of features
 ### Logging in / out
 - When a user first opens the project, they are presented with a modal to log in with {image of login modal here}
 - Once logged in, a user can access the rest of the features of the website, detailed below
-- A user can log-out by clicking the ``Logout’’ button
+- A user can log out by clicking the ``Logout’’ button
 ### Adding a plant
-- Geolocation / maps
-- Images (picture or URL)
+- For the sighting's location can use your current geolocation or pick a location from a map
+- Adding an image for a sighting can be done by selecting an image from your files, taking a picture from your camera(Only for mobile devices) and by providing a link of a png image.
 ### Editing a plant
+- Users can edit all attributes of a plant sighting while identification is in progress
 ### Identifying a plant
-- DBPedia
+- Once the correct scientific name of a plant sighting is added, information from DBPedia are used to update the plant's details.
 ### Chatting
-- Notifications
+- Users can use the chat feature to communicate with the sightings creator to help identify the plant
+- The plant's creator receives chat notifications
 ### View Plant(s)
 - Show all plants and individual page
-- Show map stuff
+- Show plants o the map
-- Filtering
+- Users can filter plants by their identification status, their properties, and their exposure to sun
+- Users can sort the plants by the date their where added and their distances from the user.
 ### Responsiveness
-- Show examples of mobile stuff
+- The app works for all type of screens ranging from computer screens to tables and mobile devices screens.
 ### Progressive Web App
-- Show how offline works
+- The app can be downloaded as a PWA app and used offline.

 ## Team Dynamics